edspencer/bragdoc-ai/README.md

 - GitHub authentication

 ### GitHub Integration
-- Automatically creates Brags out of connected repositories!
+- Automatically creates Achievements out of connected repositories!
-- Can retro-actively link a repo, creating a Project for it and filling it with Brags from the repo history [Premium Feature]
+- Can retro-actively link a repo, creating a Project for it and filling it with Achievements from the repo history [Premium Feature]

 ## Homepage